valieand/HelperPhone/README.md

 This pack includes following modules for ProcessWire CMS/CMF:
 - FieldtypePhoneNumber: module that stores phone numbers
-- InputFieldPhoneNumber: module that renders inputfield for phone numbers
+- InputfieldPhoneNumber: module that renders inputfield for phone numbers
 - HelperPhone: module that can be

 All these modules require included PW WireData-derived class PhoneNumber and PhoneNumberConst.